geocoder-php/GeocoderLaravel/README.md

  of available adapters and providers.

 ### Default Settings
+If you are upgrading and do not update your config file with the `cache-duraction` variable, cache will by default be disabled (it will have a `0` cache duration).
+ The default cache duration provided by the config file is `999999999` minutes, essentially forever.

 By default, the configuration specifies a Chain Provider as the first provider, containing GoogleMaps and FreeGeoIp providers.
 The first to return a result will be returned.
 After the Chain Provider, we have added the BingMaps provider